-Ganden monastery is the greatest and the oldest monastery of the Gelug Sect.
-It is also one of three principal monasteries in Lhasa.
-Other two are Drepung Monastery and Sera Monastery).
-At its peak, it had a registration of more than 4,000 monks.
-Tsongkhapa, the founder of Gelug Sect, established it as the first Gelug monastery in the 15th century. when he carried out the religious reform in Tibet.
-The full name of Ganden monastery is Drok Riwo Geden Nampar Gyalwai Ling.
-The main component is Yangbachen, Tsomchen assembly hall, Jangtse hermitage, Shartse College, Trithok Khang Hall Ganden parkhang and the Ngachoe chapel
+At its peak, it housed over 4,000 monks.
+Tsongkhapa, the founder of the Gelug Sect, established Ganden monastery as the first Gelug monastery in the 15th century during his religious reform in Tibet.
+Its full name is Drok Riwo Gaden Nampar Gyalwai Ling, and it consists of Yangbachen, Tsomchen Assembly Hall, Jangtse Hermitage, Shartse College, Trithok Khang Hall, Ganden Parkhang, and the Ngachoe chapel.

 Major Parts of Ganden Monastery

-Ganden monastery was built in the traditional Buddhist architecture style, adjusted measures to the mountain and perfectly blended temples into a palace.
-The main structures in the monastery are the Main Assembly Hall (Tshomchen) and Tantric colleges.
+The Ganden monastery was built in the traditional Buddhist architecture style, adjusted measures to the mountain and perfectly blended temples into a palace.
+The main structures in the monastery are the Main Assembly Hall (Tshomchen) and Tantric College.

 Main Assembly Hall (Tshomchen)